LabLens-JMU/Backend/README.md

 1. The Raspberry Pi camera continuously captures live frames from the lab environment.
 2. OpenCV prepares each frame and manages predefined desk zone regions.
-3. YOLOv8 runs inference on each frame to detect people and generate bounding boxes.
+3. YOLOv8 runs inference on each frame to detect humans and generate bounding boxes.
 4. Detected objects are mapped to desk zones (Regions of Interest) to determine seat status.
 5. Time-based logic distinguishes between **Occupied**, **Idle/Away**, and **Available** states.
 6. Results are structured into JSON and sent to the Center via a POST request.